Al Shaqab station

 Al Shaqab station is a station on the Doha Metro's Green Line.
-Contrary to its name, the station is located on Huwar Street in Old Al Rayyan, but is near the border with Al Shaqab (also spelled "Al Shagub").
+Despite its name, the station is located on Huwar Street in Old Al Rayyan, but is near the border with Al Shaqab (also spelled "Al Shagub").
 It serves the municipality of Al Rayyan, specifically Education City, Al Shaqab, Old Al Rayyan, Al Luqta and the suburb of Ain Al Rakheesa.

-The station currently has no metrolinks.
+The station currently has no service from metrolink, which is the Doha Metro's free feeder bus network.
 Facilities on the premises include restrooms and a prayer room.

 History

 The station was opened to the public on 10 December, 2019 along with the other stations of the Green Line, which is also known as the Education Line.

 Connections

 It is served by bus routes 42, 45 and 57.